kaskogsholm/cradar5/README.md

 # cradar5
-C++ port of the legendary RADAR5, a routine for solving stiff delay differential equations.
+cradar5 is an adaptation of the legendary RADAR5, a routine for solving stiff delay differential equations, written in modern C++.

 This project is entirely new and currently has no functionality.
 If you'd like to use RADAR5 right now and somehow found this page, go to http://www.unige.ch/~hairer/software.html.